 This series consists of despatches received by the Governor in his role as the Resident Commissioner, from the Colonization Commissioners.
 A despatch is a written official report on state affairs.

-This list covers 1840 to 1842 and is arranged chronologically.
+This index covers 1840 to 1842 and is arranged chronologically.

 "An Act to empower His Majesty to erect South Australia into a British Province or Provinces, and to provide for the Colonization and Government thereof" (4 & 5 Will.
 4. C.95) was assented to on 15 August 1834.